The Girlfriend Song

 "The Girlfriend Song" is the second and final single by the Australian rock band Tlot Tlot.
-The single was released in 1995 and was nominated for the ARIA award for Best Pop Release.
+The single was released in 1995.

-At the ARIA Music Awards of 1995, the song was nominated for ARIA Award for Best Pop Release.
+At the ARIA Music Awards of 1995, the song was nominated for Best Pop Release.

 Composition

 The song is a mid-tempo pop rock song.
 Its lyrics are about the singer's girlfriend.
 The chord progression is F-A#-D#-A#.

 Music video

 The video is set in a white room and begins with a shot of some cables and effects pedals, before cutting to Paulzen singing the intro and playing guitar.
 Bolwell then starts singing while a crazed woman tries to hug him.
 In some shots, Bolwell can be seen wearing a hammer and sickle shirt.
 The end of the video shows Bolwell and Paulzen jumping around, with Bolwell holding a guitar.

 Track listing

 Track 2 was previously released on the album Fashion Takes a Holiday.